Technical SEO

 Redirect From Old Domain To New

-If you change your domain name, you should set up a redirect to ensure users can still access your site using the old domain.
+In case you change your domain name, set up a redirect from the old domain to the new one.

 Example: